 Pirate costumes are easy to make.
-If you need to put one together at a moment’s notice read on.
-This might just be the easiest and simplest costume that you have ever made!
+If you need to put one together at short notice read on.
+This might be the easiest and simplest costume you’ve ever made!

 What You Need